PLEASE read the following carefully and completely if you are interested in submitting a game for our attention.

 - Innovation!
 Original concepts are highly sought after rather than thin variants on existing products.
 Send your poker options, chess and re-skinned RISK elsewhere

-Not every design will shine in all of these areas, but without a good match in at least several of them your design we will probably pass on your game.
+Not every design will shine in all of these areas, but without a good match in at least a few of them in your design we will probably pass on your game.

 What to Submit?